 Lifestyle changes to help manage ulcerative colitis

-Inflammatory bowel disease (IBD) is a growing problem in the United States.
-About 1.3 percent of US adults—or roughly 3 million people—were diagnosed with IBD in 2015, according to the Centers for Disease Control and Prevention (CDC).
+Inflammatory bowel disease (IBD) is a common health condition in the United States.
+Up to 3.1 million people have IBD, according to the Centers for Disease Control and Prevention (CDC).

 IBD is a suite of conditions, most notably Crohn’s disease and ulcerative colitis.
 For reasons that aren’t entirely clear, the body’s own immune system attacks the lining of the digestive tract, leading to chronic diarrhea and abdominal pain.

-“About 50 percent of my patients with IBD live normal lives,” says Rajiv Sharma, MD, a gastroenterologist with Terre Haute Regional Hospital in Terre Haute, Indiana.
+“About 50 percent of my patients with IBD live normal lives,” says Rajiv Sharma, MD, a gastroenterologist based in Indiana.
 “Another 35 to 40 percent can live pretty normally, but it definitely affects their lives.
 They need to know where a bathroom is at all times.
 For the remainder, it’s debilitating.”

 Surgery and medicine can help with IBD, but so can lifestyle changes.
-Here are six to try.
+Here are six to consider.

 Be careful with fiber

-But some people with IBD need to be mindful of their fiber intake.
-Fiber may worsen symptoms, especially if you have a narrowing of the bowels from scarring (called a stricture).
-That’s because fiber—particularly insoluble fiber—could increase gas and bloating, which are already problems for people with IBD.
+Some people with IBD need to be mindful of their fiber intake.
+Fiber may worsen symptoms, especially if you have a narrowing of the bowels from scarring, known as a stricture.
+That’s because fiber—particularly a type called insoluble fiber—could increase gas and bloating, which are already problems for people with IBD.

 During flares, your healthcare provider (HCP) may recommend following a low-fiber diet for a time.
 People whose IBD is in remission—meaning they aren’t experiencing symptoms—should eat their full daily recommended value unless they have a stricture.
 More than half of people with Crohn’s disease develop a stricture.
 They may be asked to follow a low-fiber diet permanently.